Wichtiger Hinweis

 On Thursday evening, the city council approved the 2026 budget by 26 votes to 24.

-FAQs on the budget
+FAQs About the Budget

 Answers to frequently asked questions about the tight budget situation.